golemhq/golem/docs/source/golem-test-framework.md

 Test Framework
 ==================================================

-## Test
+## Test File

-A test contains a series of steps, input and output values and some assertions or verifications to determine if it passes or fails.

-### Test Components

-A test is composed of the following elements:

-#### Description

-The description of the test.
-It is displayed in the report at the end.
-Optional.

-#### Data

-Data can be defined inside the test.
-It can be a dictionary or a list of dictionaries.
-In the latter scenario, the test will be run once per dictionary (test set).
-See [Test Data](test-data.html).

-#### Pages

-A list of pages to import to the test.
+A test file contains one or more tests (functions that start with 'test')

+Test files also can have the setup and teardown hooks:

-#### Setup Function
+### Setup

-A function that is executed before the test.
+A function that is executed before every test of a test file.

-#### Test Function

-The test function itself.
-This is the only required element for the test.
-Everything else is optional.

-#### Teardown Function
+### Teardown

-A function that is executed after the test even if there are exceptions or errors in setup or test.
+A function that is executed after all tests even if there were exceptions or errors.

 ### Example